 Alcatraz is the most secure prison of its time.
-It is believed that no one can ever escape from it, until three daring men make a possible successful attempt at escaping from the most infamous prisons in the world.
+It is believed that no one can ever escape from it, until three daring men make a possible successful attempt at escaping from one of the most infamous prisons in the world.

 The true story of three inmates who attempt a daring escape from the infamous prison, Alcatraz Island.
-Although no-one had managed to escape before, bank robber Frank Morris masterminded this elaborately detailed and, as far as anyone knows, ultimately successful, escape.
-In 29 years, this seemingly impenetrable federal penitentiary, which housed Al Capone and "Birdman" Robert Stroud, was only broken once by three inmates never heard of again.Written by
+Although no one had managed to escape before, bank robber Frank Morris (Clint Eastwood) masterminded this elaborately detailed, and, as far as anyone knows, ultimately successful, escape.
+In twenty-nine years, this seemingly impenetrable federal penitentiary, which housed Al Capone and "Birdman" Robert Stroud, was only broken once by three inmates who were never heard of again.Written by

 See more »

 Opening credits prologue: JANUARY 18, 1960 SAN FRANCISCO See more »

 Alcatraz: the escape proof prison located on an island in San Francisco Bay.
 During its 29 years as a U.S Federal Prison there were over a dozen escape attempts which failed.
 Yet one attempt in 1962 might just have succeeded in breaking three of its inmates out.
 That attempt is the focus of the 1979 film Escape From Alcatraz, a superb example of how to bring a real-life story to the screen.